 During the unrest in the spring of 2015, approximately 40 historic storefronts were damaged by vandals.
 Without assistance, these storefronts remain in their damaged state and contribute to the real and perceived state of abandonment and decay in their respective neighborhoods.
 The State of Maryland has programs to help the businesses behind these facades restock their shelves and make up for lost revenue.
 Until now, there has not been a program to repair the historic buildings themselves.

 Property owners, neighborhood residents, state officials and non-profits throughout Baltimore all share a common goal when it comes to Baltimore City.
 We want to see the city grow and develop and be the best place if can be for all of its residents.
 With that in mind, Governor Hogan announced in November 2015 that $650,000 would be made available through a grant program administered through the Department of Housing and Community Development to help property owners rehabilitate their storefronts and make the exterior better reflect the important roles these businesses play in their community.
 According to DHCD “The façade improvement program will: enhance the visual appeal and marketability of small businesses and commercial districts, provide access to architectural design assistance that will assist property owners with enhancing historic features and aesthetic appeal of commercial buildings and offer workforce development opportunities in the construction industry for under-employed Baltimore City residents.”

-Preservation Maryland garnered a team of preservationists to complete baseline photographic documentation for the Baltimore Department of Housing and Community Development of the current condition of the 27 storefronts before repair and rehabilitation work will take place.
+Preservation Maryland garnered a team of preservationists to complete baseline photographic documentation for the Baltimore Department of Housing and Community Development of the current condition of the two dozen storefronts before repair and rehabilitation work will take place.